An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Introduction

-In order to bridge the gap between real-time execution capability and asynchronous estimation accuracy, so as to significantly improve the reliability and flexibility of underwater automation systems, this paper proposes an asynchronous Two-Speed Kalman Filter (TSKF) architecture.
-Based on the two recent technological advances---Gaussian process (GP) residual modeling \cite{b4, b7} and asynchronous variational inference \cite{b11}---this paper builds a computationally efficient and easy-to-deploy framework.
-This paper bridges the gap between theoretical asynchronous estimation and practical embedded deployment.
-In the end, our method provides a typical example of control, communication and computing collaborative design, which is designed for harsh and dynamic environments.
+To bridge the critical gap between real-time execution capabilities and high-latency estimation accuracy, this paper proposes an Asynchronous Two-Speed Kalman Filter (TSKF) architecture.
+By integrating Gaussian Process (GP) residual kinematics \cite{b4, b7} with an asynchronous approximate Bayesian projection \cite{b11}, we engineer an efficient framework specifically designed for harsh marine deployment.